-5.4 Rooftop Terraces

-The rooftop terraces (see Image 8) are exposed to the easterly, westerly and southwesterly winds.
+5.4 Rooftop Terraces The rooftop terraces (see Image 7) are exposed to the easterly, westerly and southwesterly winds.
 Wind speeds at the terraces are expected to be comfortable for standing or strolling during the summer when the area will be used most often.
-These wind conditions are considered higher than desired for terraces.
+These wind conditions are considered higher than desired for terraces, but is typical of elevated outdoor spaces.
 Lower wind speeds on the terrace can be achieved by installing tall guardrails around the perimeters that are at least 2m tall.
 Additionally, hard or soft landscaping elements such as planters and trellises can be placed around or over sitting areas, respectively, to provide localized wind protection.
-Examples of these wind mitigation measures are shown in Image 9.
+Examples of these wind mitigation measures are shown in Image 8.

-Wind Screens / Guardrails around Rooftop Terraces Wind Screens around Amenity Trellis above Seating Areas Seating Areas

-Image 9: Examples of Wind Control Features for the Outdoor Rooftop Terraces

-SUMMARY 6

-APPLICABILITY OF RESULTS
+Image 7: Roof Plan

-RWDI completed a Preliminary Wind Analysis for the proposed 593 Laurier Ave.
+Image 8: Examples of Wind Control Features for the Outdoor Rooftop Terraces 6.
+SUMMARY RWDI completed a Preliminary Wind Analysis for the proposed 593 Laurier Ave.
 W. development in Ottawa, ON in support of the SPA submission.

-The wind assessment was based on the local wind climate. surrounding buildings, our past experience with wind tunnel testing of similar buildings, and screening-level 3D modelling of wind flows around the development.
+The wind assessment was based on the local wind climate, surrounding buildings, our past experience with wind tunnel testing of similar buildings, and screening-level 3D modelling of wind flows around the development.
 The proposed development includes several positive design features such as setback at the grade from Laurier Ave.
-W. and the recessed main entrances.
-Wind conditions are expected to be suitable for the intended usage along the sidewalks and at the two main entrances and the side entrance along the south side of the east wing of the tower throughout the year.
+W. and the protected main entrances and recessed side entrances.
+Wind conditions are expected to be suitable for the intended usage throughout the year along the sidewalks and the building's entrances.
+Higher winds are predicted at the rooftop terraces during the summer, which is typical of most elevated outdoor locations.
+Conceptual wind mitigation measures to improve wind conditions at the rooftop terraces are discussed, and photograph examples are provided for reference in Figure 8.

-Higher winds are predicted at the side entrances along the north and west sides of the new tower during the spring and winter, and at the rooftop terraces during the summer.

-Conceptual wind mitigation measures to improve wind conditions at the two side entrances, and the rooftop terraces are discussed, and photograph examples are provided for reference.